Recommended Centerfire Rifle Cartridges in Every Caliber

 Only the elephant, hippo and rhino really justify the existence of the big bore African cartridges and none of these animals are included in most safaris today.
 The cartridges in question include the .450/.400, .404 Jeffery, .416 Remington Magnum, .416 Rigby, .416 Weatherby Magnum, .450 Nitro Express, .458 Winchester Magnum, .458 Lott, .460 Weatherby Magnum and .470 Nitro Express (to name some of the best known elephant cartridges--there are many others).

-Of the North American big bore cartridges, the most popular is the .45-70.
+The .45-70 Government is the best known and most popular of the standard rifle cartridges, at least in North America.
 It is available in the widest selection of rifles, all of the major US ammo companies offer .45-70 factory loads, there is a good selection of .458" bullets for the reloader and it is an exceedingly accurate old cartridge.

-Copyright 2002, 2012 by Chuck Hawks.
+Copyright 2002, 2017 by Chuck Hawks.
 All rights reserved.